-Danielle Sands is a clinical research coordinator at PolicyLab and the Center for Pediatric Clinical Effectiveness (CPCE) at the Children’s Hospital of Philadelphia (CHOP).
-She is currently working on a Digital Literacy Promotion (DLP) study that evaluates the effects of digital versus standard literacy promotion, as well as the dialogic behaviors and reading comprehension in infants when comparing the use of standard board books with digital e-books.
+Previously, she coordinated a handful of projects at PolicyLab, such as a health coaching intervention aimed at improving contraception continuation among adolescent women, a digital literacy promotion study that evaluates the effectiveness of digital versus standard literacy promotion, and an intervention examining dialogic behaviors and reading comprehension in infants when comparing the use of standard board books with digital e-books.

-Ms. Sands holds an MPH from La Salle University, and a BS in Biobehavioral Health from Pennsylvania State University.
+Mrs. Sands received her Master in Public Health from La Salle University and her Bachelor of Science in Biobehavioral Health from The Pennsylvania State University.